 In Colombia, democratic change means that the unique, traditional justice system of the Wayúu indigenous people is strengthened and linked with services provided by the formal justice system.

 The Wayúu have lived in the harsh desert of La Guajira peninsula in northern Colombia for over 500 years.
 Their vibrant culture includes a normative system based on peaceful coexistence of matriarchal clans.
 Justice is dispensed by elders called Palaberos or Putchipûu (the ones who carry the word), who are respected in the community for their knowledge of peaceful conflict resolution.

-With support from the U.S. Department of State, Bureau of Democracy, Human Rights and Labor, Partners is helping the Wayúu gain greater control over their own safety and security, with access to the customary normative system to resolve conflicts within the Wayúu community, as well as greater protection and services from the Colombian justice system.
+With support from the U.S. Department of State, Bureau of Democracy, Human Rights and Labor, Partners helped the Wayúu gain greater control over their own safety and security, with access to the customary normative system to resolve conflicts within the Wayúu community, as well as greater protection and services from the Colombian justice system.
 The project complements the Colombian government’s strategy for safeguarding indigenous groups that are in danger of being culturally or physically exterminated.
-Though Colombia’s struggles with drug trafficking and paramilitary groups will continue to impact the Wayúu in La Guajira, Partners is supporting local leaders to preserve their culture and community while confronting crime and violence.
+Though Colombia’s struggles with drug trafficking and paramilitary groups will continue to impact the Wayúu in La Guajira, Partners supported local leaders to preserve their culture and community while confronting crime and violence.

 1779 Massachusetts Ave, NW, Suite 515, Washington, DC 20036

 Copyright © 2002 - 2009 Partners for Democratic Change